Skip to content

 Talbot Lago grand sport 26 was launched in 1946, with the still frame, 4 and 2 door Sedans, and Coupé.

-It is perhaps is the most attractive closed car ever manufactured.
+It is perhaps the most attractive closed car ever manufactured.

 Talbot Lago’s grand sports car was the first expensive and unique feature car manufactured after the war.